Course Catalog

 5 units

 Course reviews recent theory, research, and applications in the psychology of gender.
 Developmental, social-psychological, cultural, and feminist approaches are emphasized.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.

 PSYC 256